How to Adopt a Dog / Puppy from the S.P.A.

 After you have chosen the right one for you, the vet will give your pet an exit exam, answer your questions, give you some instructions, and discuss any further appointments your pet might need.
 There will be a free follow-up vet visit scheduled for about two weeks after the adoption.

 If your puppy is too young to be sterilized, you will be asked to sign an agreement to bring the puppy back for sterilization when the time is right.
 All S.P.A. pets must be sterilized.

-The cost to adopt a dog or puppy is 600 pesos which includes current vaccinations, deworming, sterilization, and enrollment in the Green Paw Pet Registration Program.
+The cost to adopt a dog or puppy is 600 pesos which includes current vaccinations, deworming, and sterilization.
 If you are an S.P.A. member or join at the time of the adoption, you will receive a 10% discount off the cost of an adoption.

 We offer an adoption kit which includes a leash, collar, toy, instructions, and a sample of the dog’s current food for mixing with new food for a donation of 250 pesos.

 With the exception of young puppies, all dogs must have a collar and leash when you leave the S.P.A.